-One great tool to play around with is government’s free Canadian Retirement Income Calculator.
+One great tool to play around with is the government’s free Canadian Retirement Income Calculator.

 What Is CPP Invested In?

-This was a fun question to ask, and it was quite nice to get a straight up answer.
-All the funds that CPP is invested in is made public on their website under the Our Investments tab.
+This was a fun question to ask, and it was quite nice to get a straight-up answer.
+All the funds that CPP is invested in are made public on their website under the Our Investments tab.

 What Has CPP’s Portfolio Performance Been Like?

 To see what returns the CPP’s investment portfolio has been earning, check out the Our Performance tab on the CPPIB website.
 As shown clearly on their website, their 5-year annualized return has been 12.3% and their 10-year annualized return has been 8%.